-For some reason, reflection on my life’s lessons and missed moments have flashed here and there for me.
+For some reason, reflections on my life’s lessons and missed moments have flashed here and there for me lately.
 But seriously, are they missed moments?

 What holds us back from fully, truly living life to its fullest with the absolute resolve we are enough?
 That standard size comparison … fitting in … (I’ve always done me, no idea how to fake that) … the don’t speak up/must be me mentality.
-I say be damned all of it!
-This is what comes with pushing a certain “big” birthday number gets you – freedom!
+I say, be damned all of it!
+This is what pushing a certain “big” birthday number gets you – freedom!

 You are stronger than you know.